bsobol/slurm-docker-cluster/README.md

 ## Submitting Jobs

-The cluster mounts the `slurm_jobdir` volume across all nodes, making job files accessible from the `/data` directory.
+The cluster mounts the `scratch` volume across all nodes, making job files accessible from the `/data` directory.
 To submit a job:

 ```bash
 [root@slurmctld /]# cd /data/